 Check all electrical connections to ensure all exterior lights on the tow vehicle and RV are functioning properly.
 The brake lights, hazards and turn signals should be in synchronization with the tow vehicle.
-See "7-way Plug" in Chapter 8.
+See "7-way Trailer Plug" on page 62.